 Have you ever seen someone using a self-serve vacuum cleaner to clean their car, and wondered just how dirty the vacuums are?
 Or have you ever been using one and wondered what other people were using them for?

-To find out just how dirty these vacuums are, the team at Panda Hub conducted an experiment, and surveyed American car owners to see how many people use them… and what we found shocked us.
+To find out just how dirty these vacuums are, the team at Panda Hub commissioned an experiment with an accredited Laboratory, and surveyed American car owners to see how many people use them.

 By Swab testing Self-Serve Car vacuums, Panda Hub’s shocking study has revealed which microbes are being unknowingly wiped all over people’s car interiors.